hbctraining/Intro-to-R-flipped/lessons/03_introR-functions-and-arguments.md

 ## Learning Objectives

 * Describe and utilize functions in R.
-* Modify default behavior of functions using arguments in R.
+* Modify default behavior of a function using arguments.
-* Identify R-specific sources of help to get more information about functions.
+* Identify R-specific sources of obtaining more information about functions.
 * Demonstrate how to create user-defined functions in R

 ## Functions and their arguments